Take Me Down to Paradise Hillin’, Where the Grass is Green and the Girls are Swillin’

 I doubt I’ll ever end up at Paradise Hills again, unless Hoang decides one day she simply must go to every single CT winery as well.
 Which would be pretty cool, but would also sort of freak me out because that would be so unlike her.

-Sorry Paradise Hill, wish I had more and better stuff to report.
+Sorry Paradise Hills, wish I had more and better stuff to report.
+I’m sure you’re actually quite lovely.
+Blame me for bringing my ornery son.